Leslie Jones (comedian): Stand-up

 Jones began doing stand-up comedy in college in 1987, when a friend signed her up for a "Funniest Person on Campus" contest.
 After winning the contest, Jones left school for Los Angeles.
 She performed at comedy clubs while working day jobs at Roscoe's House of Chicken and Waffles and UPS to make ends meet.
-Comedians Mother Love and Dave Chappelle encouraged her to move to New York City to hone her craft for over two years, where she appeared on BET's ComicView before returning to Los Angeles.
+Comedians Mother Love and Dave Chappelle encouraged her to move to New York City to hone her craft.
+She lived there for over two years, during which she appeared on BET's ComicView, before returning to Los Angeles.
 She performed at The Comedy Store in West Hollywood, but her shows there received unfavorable reviews.
 She then went on tour, opening for Jamie Foxx where she was booed by his audience.
 Foxx advised her to "live life for a little while" to gain experiences for her comedy; Jones stopped performing for three years.
 She then performed in smaller clubs until 2010, when she began asking for spots at The Comedy Store and secured prime-time slots for her act.
 In 2012, Chris Rock saw her perform and gave her name to several of "the biggest managers in comedy" all of whom "didn't get it".
 The following year, Rock helped Jones secure an audition for Saturday Night Live, which she landed.

 In 2008, Jones was part of Katt Williams's It's Pimpin' Pimpin' tour.

 Netflix signed Jones for a stand-up special slated for 2020.